Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Solving The Campfire Problem with Honcho.md

 - Construct and maintain full fledged user knowledge graphs
 	- Automatic bespoke summaries of links informed by graph

-- Use Honcho to create training examples for [[User State is State of the Art|user-specific curation models]]
+- Use Honcho to create training examples for [[ARCHIVED; User State is State of the Art|user-specific curation models]]

 - Autonomously generated user newsletters to supplement conversations async